 Here in Texas, you learn to layer your clothes very early on; even though it’s 100 degrees outside it’s 68 degrees inside with the air conditioning on.
 Not only is layering functional, but it’s also flattering and easily extends your wardrobe.
 I have cardigans and jackets/casual blazers in almost every color imaginable, pink, beige, white, navy, gray, and black… and I love to layer them with tank tops, camis, and blouses.

 I like to stock up on tops from cabi, Loft, Banana Republic, Stitch Fix, Dillards, and Nordstrom – I also like to check out the discount store like Marshalls, TJ Maxx, and Ross Dress for Less.
 What I look for in my shirts are primary colors and fabrics that don’t require dry cleaning.
 I don’t want to have to spend extra time hand washing, ironing, or bringing clothes to the dry cleaner.

 Athleisure is all the rage right now – sleek athletic wear that can be worn anywhere.
 Since I try to work out five days a week, this is my typically daily outfit.
 Yoga pants, a tank, and either a sweatshirt or wrap.
 Ultra-comfortable yet put together enough to go to the grocery store or meet a good friend for coffee.
-I have numerous pieces from Old Navy, Target, and Nike, but you can also splurge on fancier digs from Lulu Lemon, Athleta, or the direct sales company Peach.
+I have numerous pieces from Old Navy, Target, and Nike, but you can also splurge on fancier digs from Lulu Lemon or Athleta.

 I do love how heels look, but they’re just not practical for running after kids or running errands around town.
 My life is all about flats, from flip-flops, sandals, and ballet flats, to boots!
 My go-to flip flops are my Sanuks – so comfy; I have multiple pairs.